+Company

+Value

+Executive Board

+Corporate

-Corporate governance Supervisory Board report Financial report
+Supervisory Board

+Financial governance

 The HTG Liquor Segment realised turnover growth of 2.5% with a gross profit decline of 6.3% compared to FY 2019.
-EBITDA amounted to \in 8.4 million, resulting in an EBITDA margin of 1.8%.
+EBITDA amounted to \leq 8.4 million, resulting in an EBITDA margin of 1.8%.